Ostrow School of Dentistry of USC

 accept only those candidates who have the personal financial resources to pay

-are typically ineligible for financial assistance through the university or
+residents, are typically ineligible for financial assistance through the

 Step 5: Meet health requirements

 Please click the link for Required Health Documentation.